PieterWestra/RaceGame/README.md

 ### How to compile?

-RaceGame is compiled using either one of these 3 methods
+PretEiland is compiled using either one of these 3 methods

 * .Net Framework
 * Visual Studio